 Yes, however, your dog must be on the leash the whole time.

 IS IT POSSIBLE TO TAKE A BOAT TO DANUBIANA FROM BRATISLAVA CITY CENTER?

-Under normal circumstances, outside the restrictions related to COVID-19, you would be able to get to Danubiana by riverboat from Bratislava’s personal port and thus make your visit even more special.
+Yes.
+You can get to Danubiana by riverboat from Bratislava’s personal port and thus make your visit even more special.

 In conclusion, for those who do not talk much about modern art, we have a list of the most famous exhibitors whose if you start googled them, you will have at least a brief idea of what journey to the land of fantasy awaits you at this place.
 Since their opening in 2000, the examples are Joan Miró, Sam Francis, Karel Appel, Magdalena Abakanowicz, Lucebert, Walasse Ting, Antoni Clavé, Martín Chirino, Markus Prachensky, Ilona Kesserü Ilona, Jozef Jankovič, Rudolf Sikora, Vladimír Kompánek, Miroslav Cipár, Vladimír Popovič and others, and from the sculptural scene, personalities such as El Lissitzky, Magdalena Abakanowicz, Jim Dine, Hans van de Bovenkamp, Jozef Jankovič, Arman, JC Farhi, Vladimír Kompánek, Rudolf Uher.